keymener/snowtricks/README.md

 ### Finaly...

-Now you can test the application in dev environment with the generic user: userTest, password: test You can also run few functionnal unit and functionnal test with phpunit:
+Now you can test the application in dev environment with the generic user: userTest, password: test You can also run few functionnal and unit tests with phpunit:
 ```
 bin/phpunit
 ```